KoenHoogendoorn/DragonsQuill/src/AddingCategoryCheckList.md

   - map through props.category with Card component
 - add the categoryList to switch statement at the bottom

-### Tab

-- add tab component with contentType and clickTabHandler

 ### mapStateToProps

 - category: state.contentData.category